ArduPilot/ArduRemoteID/README.md

 ## Hardware Supported

-The firmware cuttently supports the ESP32-S3 and ESP32-C3 chips.
+The firmware currently supports the ESP32-S3 and ESP32-C3 chips.
 There are 4 boards supported so far with more to come:

  - the ESP32-S3 dev board: https://au.mouser.com/ProductDetail/356-ESP32S3DEVKTM1N8